ilvokhin/blog/posts/libstdc++-std-unordered-map/libstdc++-unordered-map.md

 { return _S_equals(__c, __n) && _M_key_equals(__k, __n); }
 ```

-And at the same time, `_S_equals` have two overloads, one for node with cached
+And at the same time, `_S_equals` have two overloads, one for nodes with cached
-value and one for node without hash.
-When node [has cached value][28], we
+value and one for nodes without hash.
+When a node [has cached value][28], we
 compare key hash with a hash in the node.
 If there is [no cached hash
 value][29], we do nothing.
 Think about integer keys for example.
 We know
 `std::hash<int>{}(x) == x`, so there is no point in comparing hashes first.